Is AI revolutionizing media mix modeling?

 Media mix modeling is a causal inference problem, and LLMs cannot currently do this type of analysis or statistical modeling correctly or effectively.

-The only applications I see (right now) in the context of MMM are for things like helping you summarize results or reading documentation and explaining back its assumptions.
+The only applications we see (right now) in the context of MMM are for things like helping you summarize results or reading documentation and explaining back its assumptions.

-While I’m generally bullish on LLMs and their impact on productivity, we have seen them get subtle but important technical things very wrong.
+While we are generally bullish on LLMs and their impact on productivity, we have seen them get subtle but important technical things very wrong.
 Be very careful about how you use LLMs for statistical analysis and what the implications of their error rate are.

 Now, if you define AI more broadly where it includes other types of machine learning, then yes – that very much applies to the world of MMMs.